The Dental Hygiene Program is 2 years in length, a summer session is included and all traditional college holidays are observed.

 Students are in class full time on a daytime schedule, five days a week.
 Each semester is slightly different, but no classes after 5:00 pm.
 Class and clinic preparation begin at 8:00 am.

 The pre-entrance exam for dental hygiene applicants is the Health Science Reasoning Test (HSRT).
-The test is available in the testing center on the LSC-Kingwood Campus during the application process.
-Go to Dental Hygiene Pre-Entrance HSRT.
+The test is available via online.
+Once the application opens on the third Wednesday in January, you will be able to register and pay for the HSRT exam.
+Go to Dental Hygiene Pre-Entrance HSRT for more information.

-The top 24 applicants will receive letters inviting them to interview.
+The top 32 applicants will receive an e-mail via their my.lonestar account inviting them to interview.

 Lone Star College-Kingwood will not keep a waiting list.
 However, there will be an Alternate List for applicants who will be offered a place in the class if an accepted student does not enter the program.